Depot Car Title Loans logo

 • Long repayment terms up to 60 months provide lower monthly payment obligations

-• Transparent fee disclosure with example loan scenarios and APR ranges clearly stated
+• listed fee disclosure with example loan scenarios and APR ranges clearly stated

 Cons

-• APR range of 30%-35.99% is substantially higher than personal loans, credit union alternatives, or payday loan alternatives, creating significant interest costs over time
+• APR range of 30%-35.99% is higher in listed context than personal loans, credit union alternatives, or payday loan alternatives, creating significant interest costs over time

 • Vehicle title required as collateral creates risk of repossession and loss of transportation if payments are missed